 Liang Youzhi is essentially a positive type of a Chinese intellectual of the older generation.
 He has his human weaknesses, nevertheless, although it is not always simple and easy, he strives to steer an honest course at a period whose complexities and contradictions are dealt with openly by the author.
-The latter endeavours to unravel truth among the diverse attitudes of people in the differentiated society of the 1980s.
-On the one hand, his twin brother's aged neighbour has sharp reservations against the cadre policy: "Now they talk in words of four transformations, but in reality they take into account three only - rejuvenation, education and specialization, while one of them is greatly underestimated, viz. revolutionization - now many good revolutionary and national traditions are being cast away."35 On the other hand, Liang Youzhi hears how his son with some friends is making a joke of "words that used to be sacred in the fifties, such as activity, progress, confidence, revolution, and even love".36 When he reproaches this to his son, the latter starts talking about a generation gap, how the old are limited by the circumstances in which they lived, how the young have "new conditions and a new revolution and if we make an even greater step forward, the generation gap between us and you will grow even deeper".37 And while his young daughter, a secondary school student reproaches him of "being too philistine and snobbish",38 a young, pushing, selfassertive careerist blurts out to his face: "Modesty and submissiveness might have been virtues in the fifties, but are a shame in the eighties!
+The latter endeayours to unravel truth among the diverse attitudes of people in the differentiated society of the 1980s.
+On the one hand, his twin brother's aged neighbour has sharp reservations against the cadre policy: "Now they talk in words of four transformations, but in reality they take into account three only - rejuvenation, education and specialization, while one of them is greatly underestimated, viz. revolutionization - now many good revolutionary and national traditions are being cast away."35 On the other hand, Liang Youzhi hears how his son with some friends is making a joke of "words that used to be sacred in the fifties, such as activity, progress, confidence, revolution, and even love".
+36 When he reproaches this to his son, the latter starts talking about a generation gap, how the old are limited by the circumstances in which they lived, how the young have "new conditions and a new revolution and if we make an even greater step forward, the generation gap between us and you will grow even deeper".
+37 And while his young daughter, a secondary school student reproaches him of "being too philistine and snobbish", 38 a young, pushing, selfassertive careerist blurts out to his face: "Modesty and submissiveness might have been virtues in the fifties, but are a shame in the eighties!
 Modesty is always linked with hopelessness.
-Kindness and magnanimity are but covering terms for incompetence."39

-True, Liang Youzhi critically judges the young generation that "they think they must live happily, but do not know whence happiness comes, they are simply convinced that they must excel and overestimate their abilities" and "if China perishes, then it will perish at the hands of the golden youth, torn off reality, who had never suffered"40 - but ultimately he finds his way to the young generation and "encourages the young not to rest on what has been attained, but to strive further and to achieve new successes".41
+Kindness and magnanimity are but covering terms for incompetence."39 vinced that they must excel and overestimate their abilities" and "if China perishes, then it will perish at the hands of the golden youth, torn off reality, who had never suffered" - but ultimately he finds his way to the young generation and "encourages the young not to rest on what has been attained, but to strive further and to achieve new successes".
+41